kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.endStudyAndRedirect`

 **Since JATOS version >= 3.5.1** - Ends study and redirects the given URL.
 This is useful if you want to let the worker return to a recruitment platform (e.g. Prolific) or have your own end page.
 The same effect can be achieved with the Study Properties' _End Redirect URL_ field.
-It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.
+It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the ending.

 **Hint**: There is a '**End Redirect URL**'  field in the Study Properties that also specifies the redirect URL.
 It's easier to use, but not as flexible.